avkonst/hookstate/docs/index/docs/04-nested-state.md

 ## `nested` state method

-You may have noticed that a state object mixes properties from the state value object (eg. `name` property from `taskState` state) and state methods (eg. `merge` property from [StateMethods](typedoc-hookstate-core#interfacesstatemethodsmd) interface).
+You may have noticed that a state object mixes properties from the state value object (eg. `name` property from `taskState` state) and state methods (eg. `merge` property from [State](typedoc-hookstate-core#interfacesstatemethodsmd) interface).
 It is very likely that names of properties from your state objects will not collide with names of state methods.
 In other words, your objects are unlikely to have properties named, like `merge`, `set`, `get`, etc.
 However, it is more likely your objects may have properties with names like `value` or `error`, which also exist in state methods.